The Thomas W. Briggs Foundation focuses its support on organizations whose mission aligns with one of the following Briggs focus areas:

 - Your organization’s 501c3 letter from the IRS (not your sales tax exemption from the Tennessee Department of Revenue).

-- Review.
-Applications are reviewed and analyzed by the Briggs Foundation staff and the Review Committee before presentation to the Directors for a final decision;
+- Follow-up and Review.
+Applications are reviewed and analyzed by the Briggs Foundation staff.
+The proposal usually cannot address everything so the Briggs staff will follow up with each organization for additional information that is specific to the organization and the proposal.
+This takes place after all documents have been submitted.
+The Briggs Review Committee discusses each proposal before presentation to the Briggs Directors for a final decision;

 To obtain more information or arrange a site visit, contact: